fleverest/prefio/README.md

 Each row corresponds to a unique ordering of the four movies in the dataset.
-The number of Netflix users that assigned each ordering is given in the `frequencies` column.
-In this case, the most common ordering (with 68 voters specifying the same preferences) is the
+The number of Netflix users that assigned each ordering is given in the `frequency` column.
+In this case, the most common ordering (with 68 voters specifying the same preferences) is the following:
-following:

 ``` r
 netflix$preferences[1]